2ndQuadrant/pglogical/docs/README.md

 * Providers and Subscribers - roles taken by Nodes
 * Replication Set - a collection of tables

-pglogical is new technology utilising the latest in-core features, so we have these version restrictions:
+pglogical is utilising the latest in-core features, so we have these version restrictions:
 * Provider & subscriber nodes must run PostgreSQL 9.4+
 * PostgreSQL 9.5+ is required for replication origin filtering and conflict detection
 * Additionally, subscriber can be Postgres-XL 9.5+